JobService/job-service/docs/pages/en-us/Overview.md

 ### Identifying Jobs

-Jobs are identified by both a partition and a job ID; job IDs are unique within a partition, but not across partitions.
+Jobs are identified by both a partition ID and a job ID; job IDs are unique within a partition, but not across partitions.
 API calls can only modify or retrieve information about jobs in the specified partition.
-Jobs created before the introduction of the partitions feature are in the partition 'default'.
+Jobs created before the introduction of the partitions feature are in the partition with ID 'default'.

 ### Batch Worker
 The Job Service works in conjunction with any worker from the Worker Framework, but the batch worker is the key worker most often controlled by the Job Service.